-If you are like many homeowners, you may have questions about when and how to prune trees and plants.
+If you are like many homeowners, you may have questions.
+When is the best time to prune trees and bushes?
 Pruning is an important part of keeping your plants healthy and looking their best.

 Pruning trees and plants can be a difficult task, but it is important to do it correctly in order to maintain the health of your plants.
 The following guide will provide you with tips on how to prune trees and plants correctly.